California Beaches, USA

 They may not be America’s best beaches but we have to mention this 22-mile South Bay Bike Trail from Will Rogers State Beach to Torrance County Beach which takes you along some of the most entertaining seashore in the world including Baywatch‘s Santa Monica Beach and pier and Venice beach.

 Carmel City Beach – near Monterey and just south of Santa Cruz – is coated with soft white sand and very popular for surfing, walking and sand castle construction, even hosting annual sand castle competitions, though swimming is not ideal due to a strong undertow and currents.
 The neighbouring Carmel River State Beach, with lagoon and marshland, is a great nature area for hiking and kayaking.
 The town of Carmel-by-the-Sea, glittering with celebrity second homes, is a worth a visit, as are local golf courses if you prefer greens to golds.

-The most picturesque beach can be found at Point Lobos Natural Marine Reserve, offering superb coastal scenery, wildlife, walking trails and water sports including scuba diving.
+The most picturesque of all California beaches can be found at Point Lobos Natural Marine Reserve, offering superb coastal scenery, wildlife, walking trails and water sports including scuba diving.
 Point Lobos has been described as ‘the crown jewel of State Park System’.